 A python script in ArcGIS was used to create the dCBB with minimal processing time.
 The dCBB image showed where the HV response had changed between the pre-image and the post-image which are likely due to the effects of fire on the vegetative cover.
 The brighter pixels indicate areas where there was the most change, whereas darker pixels indicate areas where there was little to no change.

 Landsat derived differenced Normalized Burn Ratio (dNBR) products downloaded from the Monitoring Trends in Burn Severity (MTBS) website was used as a visual comparison on how well the dCBB can detect burn scar.
-The dNBR products was not available for most of the case studies in this research, so we produced our own dNBR’s.
+The dNBR products were not available for most of the case studies in this research, so we produced our own dNBR’s.
 The pre-fire and post-fire Landsat scenes were atmospherically corrected to Top of Atmosphere (TOA) reflectance using the Radiometric Calibration tool in ENVI 5.2.
 The Landsat imagery were processed into a dNBR using the near infrared and shortwave infrared bands.
 These correspond to bands 4 and 7 in Landsat 5 TM sensors and bands 5 and 7 in Landsat 8 OLI sensors.
 The dNBR was then created using the following equations that was encoded into a simple Arc model toolbox for faster processing in ArcMap: **note**cite carl albury here for providing the arcmodel toolbox

 NBR= (NIR - SWIR)/(NIR+SWIR) [remember to use word equation format]